goncalor/8bitdo-kbd-mapper/README.md

 ### Listing key names

-Okay, but "how do I know the keys' names?"
+Okay, but "how do I know the names for the keys?"
 You can use `list-keys`:

     $ 8bdkbd list-keys
     Mappable keys